SrinivasDhulipalla/lucene_example/README.md

 Overview
 ========
-This example try to show as many features of gemfire lucene in a light-weight application.
+This example will show several features of Lucene integration with GemFire.

-Following gemfire lucene features are tested:

-- create an application using gemfire lucene from scratch.
-- create lucene index from scratch, with or without analyzer
+- Creating a simple data region with Lucene indexes using gfsh commands.
+- Creating a Lucene index specifying a different analyzer per field
-- create lucene index into cluster configuration and then used by other members
+- Create lucene index into cluster configuration and then used by other members
-- create user objects, primitive values(both string and integer), and json objects, put them into gemfire cache and indexed them
+- Generate data objects and json objects, putting them into gemfire cache with the Lucene indexing creating a co-located region.
-- Query using normal StringQueryParser, which is the main weapon.
-Lucene syntax is supported.
+- Query using the default StringQueryParser demonstrating standard Lucene syntax.
-- Demonstrate the different query results using analyzers, included a home-baked analyzer
-- Demonstrate query on primitive value and json object.
-- Demonstrate an example of using QueryProvider to create my own lucene query object.
-This feature is for advanced lucene users.
-In this example, it's a Range Query for integer value.
-The demo provided 3 different way to use QueryProvider.
+- Demonstrate using QueryProvider to create a custom lucene query object.
+The example will create a Range Query for integer value.
-- start a REST server to show the contents
+- Start a REST server to show the data region contents
-- REST API to do lucene search (TBD)
+- Use a REST API (SwaggerUI) to do lucene search by executing a function.
-- From a client (or native client) to run lucene query through calling a function execution
+- Start a REST client to run lucene query through function execution
-- soundex query
+- Demonstrate how to import and use the SoundEx analyzer for more advanced phonetic searches.

 It can be run standalone, or in a cluster contains server with feeder, server only, client.
 Both server with feeder